 What you'll win

-The three shortlisted finalists will be invited to attend the BVA Gala Dinner and will get a free ticket to the London Vet Show 2019.
+The three shortlisted finalists will get a free ticket to the London Vet Show.

-In addition to being the ‘BVA Young Vet of the Year 2019’, the winner also receive £1,000 prize money and a mentoring opportunity with Zoetis.
+In addition to being the ‘BVA Young Vet of the Year 2020’, the winner will also receive £1,000 prize money and a mentoring opportunity with Zoetis.

 Criteria for entry